adam124312/Dark-Fort/README.md

     - most diseases are not known, research
     - generated, various impacts on habitants
     - option to research new kinds of deseases & attack other forts
+    - a lot of safe symptoms which are similar to deseases
+    - diseases are safe but dangerous during attacks
+    - there is an option of quarantinne (binding a sick to a pole / into cage)
+- zombies
+    - 3 types
+       - zombie (dead)
+          - possible to eat zombies after research
+       - lunatic (not dead but uncontrolled because of disease) (usually safe)
 - potions
      - scarce potions (to create various stats-increasing effects)
      - scarce antidotes